 36″Teacher, which is the greatest commandment in the Law?”
 37 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’38 This is the first and greatest commandment.
 39 And the second is like it: ‘Love your neighbor as yourself.’

 6 Love does not delight in evil but rejoices with the truth.
 7 It always protects, always trusts, always hopes, always perseveres.8 Love never fails.

-Check your heart.
-Jesus has a heart for #blacklivesmatter, and many causes like it, and so should you.
+Check your heart, church.
+Jesus stands for #blacklivesmatter and many causes like it and so should you.
 Let’s do our best to right the wrongs of this world.